MuhammadUmarAleem/Online-Test-Conducting-System/contributing.md

 ## License

-By contributing to [Online-Test-Conducting-System], you agree that your contributions will be licensed under the [Apache] license.
+By contributing to Online-Test-Conducting-System, you agree that your contributions will be licensed under the [Apache] license.